rehierl/abstract-properties/14-x-types-of-properties/14-1-base-orders/1-0-a-traces-recap.md

                      |-tPR(n)----------------------------->|
 ```

-The pre-order trace `tPR(n)` of any node in regards to the document tree's
+The pre-order trace `tPR(n)` of any node is a **suffix** to the document tree's
-pre-order trace `t(T)` (DPR) is a **suffix** to that trace.
-After all, the
+pre-order trace `t(T)` (DPR).
+After all, the ordered sequence of that trace
-ordered sequence of that trace corresponds with a tree, which is why each
+corresponds with a specialized tree, which is why each node subsequent to a
-node subsequent to a node is a descendant of that node.
+node is a descendant of that node in that order.

 * `tPR(r) := (r,..,n,..,l)`
 * `tPR(n) :=      (n,..,l)`

 Note that the pre-order trace of any node over the document tree's pre-order
 trace is a suffix to the pre-order traces of its ancestors, including that
-of the tree's root.
+of the document tree's root.

 * `(tPR(n) suffix-of t(T))` for any `(n in N(T))`